Online Child Safety ~ Cyber Bullying ~ Privacy ~ Social Media

 Online Child Safety ~ A Real Problem!

-I had an email the other day from a mom to let me know that she found my “bullying, mental, and physical impact” blog post while searching for information on online child safety and cyberbullying.
+I had an email the other day from a mom to let me know that she found my “bullying, mental, and physical impact” blog post while searching for information on online Child Safety and Cyberbullying.
 Evidently, her daughter had an incident at school and she was looking for much-needed information.

 The above information should give you pause.
-The guide explains what parents can do to protect their kids:
+The Guide explains what parents can do to protect their kids.

 - Did you know that the average age for a child getting a cell phone is 8 years old!
-Having a working smartphone in an 8-year-olds hand comes with additional responsibilities.
+Having a working smartphone in an 8-year-old hand comes with additional responsibilities.

-- Streaming Content and Smart TV's - children ages 4-6 consume 89 minutes of Television every day on average!
-Most of the big streaming content providers have parental controls - find them and use them.
+- Streaming Content and Smart TVs ~ children ages 4-6 consume 89 minutes of Television every day on average.
+Most of the big streaming content providers have parental controls ~ find them and use them.

-- Gaming Consoles and Online Games ~ do you realize that 21% of all video game players in the U.S. are under 18?
-Those games that have multi-player components, or are entirely based online make these kids more open to abuse from other players, harassment, and sexual advances through the games chat system.
+- Gaming Consoles and Online Games ~ do you realize that 21% of all video. game players in the U.S. are under 18?
+Those games that have multi-player components, or are entirely based online make these kids more open to abuse from other players, harassment, and sexual advances through the game’s chat system.

 Cyberbullying . . .

 - Cyberbullying ~ these victims are 1.9 times more likely to commit suicide than those who do not experience online bullying.
 It occurs across all platforms and comes in different forms.
-Spreading rumors, sending threatening messages thru social media, texting, pretending to be another child.
+Spreading rumors, sending threatening messages through social media, texting, and pretending to be another child.
 I have only outlined a few of the cyberbullying methodologies.

 - Privacy and Information Security ~ kids are too trusting.
 They are more susceptible to malware, viruses, phishing scams, and identity theft.
 Kids sharing their full names and where they live may not seem like a big deal.
-Hackers posing as legitimate companies like Google, send emails asking for your child’s password, or pose as a friend or a relative.
+Hackers posing as legitimate companies like google, send emails asking for your child’s password or pose as a friend or a relative.